Concordium/concordium.github.io/source/mainnet/net/resources/glossary.rst

 Range proofs
 ============

 A range proof asks a user to prove that they meet an attribute within a range of values.
-For example, when renting a car, you might need to prove that you are between 25 and 65 to the car rental company.
+For example, when renting a car, you might need to prove that you are between 25 and 65 years old to the car rental company.
 This could be constructed as a range proof.

 .. _glossary-secret-recovery-phrase: